How To Select and Work With Text in Paint.net

 Select text in Paint.net

 To work with text we use the Text tool.
-It looks like the letter T in the tool menu on the left side of the main screen.
+It looks like the letter T in the toolbar on the left side of the main screen.
 You can also select it from the Tool selector underneath the main menu.
 From here you can add, remove, select or manipulate text as you see fit.

 To add text select the text tool and click somewhere on an open image.
 A box will open and a cursor will flash.
 Select the font and size you require and begin typing.